iPhone 15 Ultra 8K Video Recording: Its Flagship Feature?

 Whatever happens with Apple’s iPhone 15 line-up next year, 8K video recording is almost certainly coming – with or without an iPhone 15 Ultra.
 And this chimes in nicely with analyst predications that, by 2024, phone cameras will be outperforming DSLRs.

-And this, in my opinion, is how Apple will market its iPhone 15 Ultra and subsequent Ultra releases – as DSLR replacements.
+And this, in my opinion, is how Apple will market its iPhone 15 Ultra (and how much it costs) – as DSLR replacements.
 This will allow it to charge considerably more for its Ultra-branded iPhones and, potentially, grow its sales by persuading video content creators to ditch their expensive DSLRs in favor of what will almost certainly be the most expensive iPhone ever released.

 Keep Reading